 South Asia is home to one-fifth of the world’s population.
 The region is comprised of seven main countries: Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.
-It is estimated that there are 3,042 ethnic or people groups and hundreds of languages and dialects spoken in this area.
-In addition, an estimated 24 million people of South Asian ancestry live outside the region.
+It is estimated that there are 3,042 ethnic or people groups, and hundreds of languages and dialects spoken in this area.
+In addition, an estimated 24 million people of South Asian ancestry live outside the South Asian region.

-India is the largest democratic country in the world with a population of 1.2 Billion people occupying a varied landscape from the mountainous region in the north to the desert of the south.
-Hindi and English are the official languages of India; however every state has their own official language.
+India is the largest democratic country in the world with a population of 1.2 billion people occupying varied landscapes, from the mountainous regions in the north to the deserts of the south.
+Hindi and English are the official languages of India; however, every state has their own official language.
 India has a rich and diverse culture.
 Religions practiced in India include Hinduism, Sikhism, Islam, Christianity and Jainism.
-Its food, cultural dress, and movies are becoming well-known in most Western countries.
-The societal and family systems are built on Eastern values, i.e. family is the most important social unit, male family leadership, arranged marriages.
+India's food, cultural dress, and movies are becoming well-known in most Western countries.
+Indian societal and family systems are built on Eastern values, i.e. family is the most important social unit, male family leadership, arranged marriages.

 - People groups: 2,250

 - Religions: Hinduism 80%, Islam 13%, Christianity 2.4%, Sikhism 1.6%, Buddhism 1.5%, Jainism 0.5%

 - Literacy rate: varies per state from Kerala at 93% to Bihar at 63%

 Nepal, a land of approximately 26.5 million people, is one of the least developed nations in the world.
 It is a democratic republic known for being the site of the tallest mountain in the world, Mt.
 Everest.
 Nepal’s official language is Nepali.